-The group has continued to use stringent affordability metrics to ensure our customers are able to service their loans.
-This focus on affordability continues to correlate with a decline in vintage delinquency levels, with the number of loans experiencing arrears greater than three months contractual installments within 12 months of funding decreasing from 11.3% for loans funded in the year ended December 31, 2008, to 1.2% for loans funded in the year ended December 31, 2014.
+Continued focus on prudent underwriting policies, LTVs and traditional security affordability metrics to ensure our customers are able to service their loans.
+This focus on affordability continues to correlate with a decline in vintage delinquency levels, with the number of loans experiencing arrears greater than three months contractual installments within 12 months of funding decreasing from 9.9% for loans funded in the year ended December 31, 2008, to 0.8% for loans funded in the year ended December 31, 2014.
 We expect that a continued focus on such policies will help us maintain lower delinquency levels.